-Back in 2017, the WEDC closed on a 0.26-acre tract near the northwest corner of Jackson & Oak after negotiating with the property owner for over 2 years.
-In February 2019, the WEDC sold the lot to Rocking M, LLC to develop a 3,200 square foot office building on the lot with the project receiving a Certificate of Occupancy in January 2020.
+In 2017, the WEDC closed on a 0.26-acre tract near the northwest corner of Jackson Avenue & Oak Street after negotiating with the property owner for over 2 years.
+In February 2019, the WEDC sold the lot to Rocking M, LLC to develop a 3,200-square-foot office building on the lot with the project receiving a Certificate of Occupancy in January 2020.
 The WEDC Board believed the office project will promote further investment in the downtown area and greatly complement the redevelopment of multiple residential structures into commercial uses.

-To enhance future development in the downtown area, the WEDC invested in additional parking and alleyway improvements along North Ballard and Jackson Streets.
-These investments totaled \$280,000 for alleyways extending along Jackson between Oak & Marble and North Ballard between Jefferson & Brown.
-The FY 2023 Budget earmarks an additional \$125,000 for this use with the WEDC currently negotiating with a local property owner to convert six separate lots to commercial uses.
+To enhance future development in the downtown area, the WEDC invested in additional parking and alleyway improvements along N. Ballard Avenue and Jackson Avenue.
+These investments totaled \$280,000 for alleyways extending along Jackson Avenue between Oak Street & Marble Street and N. Ballard Avenue between Jefferson Avenue & Brown Street.

-To complement the ever-growing need for parking, the WEDC has made it a priority to identify and facilitate the construction of additional parking in the downtown area within walking distance of the proposed mixed-use project and Ballard Street shopping district.
-The FY 2023 Budget earmarks \$250,000 for this use with the WEDC currently negotiating with Union Pacific for additional parking along the railroad tracks.
+To assist with offsite parking for the Jackson Avenue Redevelopment Project and to complement the ever-growing need for parking, the WEDC has made it a priority to identify and facilitate the construction of additional parking in the downtown area within walking distance of the proposed mixed-use project and Ballard Street shopping district.
+In FY 2024, the WEDC coordinated with Union Pacific to assist the City of Wylie in the process of acquiring the railroad right-of-way to secure additional future parking in the area.
+The WEDC is currently working with the City to facilitate additional parking along the existing roadways and to develop additional surface parking along the railroad tracks.

-State Highway 78 & Brown
+State Highway 78 & Brown Street- Cooper Plaza

 In December 2018, City Council authorized the WEDC to start acquiring property in the area for this major Redevelopment Project.
-In early 2021, the WEDC acquired the last remaining commercial tract from TxDOT, a small strip of right-of-way, close to the intersection of Hwy 78 & Brown St. In the fall of 2021, the WEDC used the loan proceeds from the Series 2021 Note to pay off the \$4,067,890 remaining balance associated with the acquisition of these WEDC properties.
+In early 2021, the WEDC acquired the last remaining commercial tract from TxDOT, a small strip of right-of-way, close to the intersection of Hwy 78 & Brown Street.
+In the fall of 2021, the WEDC used the loan proceeds from the Series 2021 Note to pay off the \$4,067,890 remaining balance associated with the acquisition of these WEDC properties.

 In May 2020, the WEDC entered into a Development Agreement with the NTMWD for the relocation of the 42" water line.
-The \$1.7MM project is in the final phase and is anticipated to wrap up in early-2023.
+The \$1.7MM project was completed in mid-2023.